Guaranteed-by Date: February 22, 2019

-Placing Materials on Reserve (Fill out the form, save a copy to your computer, and email the file as an attachment.) ** If your course is cancelled, please let us know as soon as possible.**
+Placing Materials on Reserve Please send the completed Word form; we cannot accept paper submissions.
+(Fill out the form, save a copy to your computer, and email the file as an attachment.) ** If your course is cancelled, please let us know as soon as possible.**

 To determine if you need to fill out the copyright Fair Use section of the reserve form, click here.

 Search for your course in the library catalog or the "Library Reserves/Guides" button in Canvas to identify physical and electronic book resources placed on course reserve.
 Online readings are available through Canvas under the "Files" tab in the "Library Reserves" folder.

 The Baker-Berry Library offers a unique Project Room as part of our course reserve service.
 Located on the northeast side of the Reserve Corridor, the room provides:

 - Open Reserve Shelving – Students can browse all reserve material placed on a course.
 All Art History reserve materials are shelved here.
 Faculty may request to have their reserve books shelved in this room, as space permits.

 - Photocopy Room - Provides a secure copying environment within the room for non-circulating materials, containing one GreenPrint machine (copier, printer, scanner) and one overhead scanner.
 Both scan in color.

 - Scanning is free; scans may be sent to an email address or saved to a flashdrive.

 - To copy or print, a Dartmouth College ID or a print card, which can be bought at Baker Circulation Desk, is needed.